zaramichaela/AppDevelopmentProject/README.md

 The login was done by my groupmate and not me, please don't ask me why the admin can change the user's password.

 I have no idea either.

+### Contact Information
+If you need anything, feel free to email me at zarateo@gmail.com or 194123u@mymail.nyp.edu.sg